-Are you thinking of a move to the South?
-When I was considering a move to Charleston, South Carolina with my family, I couldn’t find much info beyond house listings.
-I wanted to know about what life would be like here.
+When I was considering a move to Charleston from the Philadelphia suburbs, I couldn’t find much info beyond house listings.
+I wanted to know what life would be like here.
 That’s what this site is all about – plus the pretty houses.
-I can help you find your perfect fit.
+Now I call Mount Pleasant home and I’m a REALTOR® with Carolina One.
+I help buyers from all over the world and sellers here in the greater Charleston area.
+But it all started with a destination wedding and here’s how I fell in love…

 That afternoon, we attended an oyster roast hosted by the bride-to-be’s uncle.
 You may have seen Thomas Ravenel’s plantation home featured on Bravo’s “Southern Charm.”
 Would Rhett Butler show up?
 I’ve come to realize oyster roasts are the South’s version of a Philly beef and beer.